10 Shear Loading in Beams

 \[ \frac{\Delta M}{\Delta x}=V \\ \]

-τ = Shear stress at a point on the cross-section [Pa, psi]
+τ = Transverse shear stress at a point on the cross-section [Pa, psi]

 V = Internal shear force at the cross-section [N, lb]

-Q = 1st moment of area at the point of interest on the cross-section [m3, in.3]
+Q = First moment of area at the point of interest on the cross-section [m3, in.3]

-I = Area moment of inertia of the cross-section [m4, in.4]
+I = Second moment of area of the cross-section [m4, in.4]

-Example 10.4 demonstrates how to calculate the maximum stress is a cross-section of varying thickness.
+Example 10.4 demonstrates how to calculate the maximum transverse stress at a cross-section of varying thickness.

 10.3 Shear Flow